KingGamma/Sentence-semantic-similarity/README.md

 # Sentence Semantic Similarity Chechker
-This is a sentence semantic similarity messurement tool, written in C++.
+This is a sentence semantic similarity measurement tool, written in C++.